centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 ## A Proxy Gaming Detection Benchmark

-[Pan et al. ](#pan)(2022) present a benchmark for proxy gaming detectors.
+[Pan et al. (2022)](#pan) present a benchmark for proxy gaming detectors.
 They use four distinct environments: traffic control, glucose monitoring, covid response, and an Atari game.
 Here, we'll just discuss the traffic environment.
 An autonomous vehicle (AV) simulation models vehicles driving on a highway network and is controlled by an RL policy.
 The RL agent has access to observations only from the AV it controls i.e. it's position and velocity, and the position and velocity of the cars immediately in front and behind.
 The RL agent acts through modifying its AV's acceleration.

 <p align=center>
 <img src="images/traffic.png"  style="width:12cm"/>
 </br>
-<i>Figure 8: Schematic of the traffic control environment.</i>
+<i>Figure 8: Schematic of the traffic control environment.
+Image credit Pan et al. (2022).</i>
 </p>

 Stronger optimizers, with more parameters or training steps, may have access to a larger action space at finer resolution, so may better exploit misspecifications in this environment, which are grouped into three classes: